Edible tree fruits, nuts, and leaves

 - Tangerine.
 C. reticulata.
 Florence More Hall, Mayfield Ave. side.
 The Knoll, south side.

 Japanese persimmon.
 Diospyros kaki.
 We have both the fuyu and hachiya varieties of persimmon.
-Fuyu is the firm fruited form eaten like an apple, growing at the Raines complex.
-The Hachiya type is astringent when unripe, and must be eaten soft, growing behind the Bookstore.
+Fuyu is the firm fruited form eaten like an apple, growing at the Rains complex.
+The Hachiya type is astringent when unripe, and must be eaten when soft; it grows behind the Bookstore.

 - Maidenhair tree.
 Ginkgo biloba.

 - Blue elderberry.
 Sambucus mexicana.
 Particular caution is required using elderberry.
 The leaves, bark, buds, and sometimes berries have caused poisonings.
 Species with red or white berries should be avoided.

 - Sugar maple.
 Acer saccharum.